ChikwandaChisha/Portfolio/README.md

 # Chikwanda Chisha - Portfolio Website

 Hey!
-Thank you for checking our my website code.
+Thank you for checking out my website code.
 You can visit the live site at [chikwandachisha.netlify.app](https://chikwandachisha.netlify.app/).

 ## Technologies
 - HTML5